Skip to main content

 The Health Consequences of Smoking—50 Years of Progress: A Report of the Surgeon General, a 2014 U.S. Department of Health and Human Services (HHS) report, provides more information about the history of tobacco-causing cancers and the mechanisms connecting tobacco use to cancer.

 In 2020, 70% of adults who smoke reported wanting to quit, according to the Surgeon General.
 Despite the desire to quit, rural adults may face more barriers to accessing smoking cessation programs compared to urban adults.
-See the Rural Tobacco Control and Prevention Toolkit for more information.
 In addition, small towns in rural regions have been less likely to adopt and implement local smoke-free policies.
 NCI's Geographic Information Science (GIS) Portal for Cancer Research tool, Tobacco Policy Viewer, offers state, county, or city level data on laws requiring 100% smoke-free workplaces, restaurants, and bars from 1990 to through 2020.
 NCI provides models, resources, and information on state and local ordinances and policies to reduce tobacco for policymakers and stakeholders.
 To reduce the burden of tobacco-associated cancers, concurrent smoking cessation efforts must occur in both the clinic and the community.
-Additional examples of successful smoking cessation models include:
+Additional examples of successful smoking cessation models can be found in:

 Excessive exposure to ultraviolet (UV) radiation ages and damages skin, which increases the risk of developing many types of skin cancers.
 People of all ages can reduce their risk of developing skin cancer by reducing direct exposure to sunlight and UV radiation by: